fugue/regula/docs/src/examples/debug-tutorial.md

 As you can see, we have one "good" bucket with versioning enabled and one "bad" bucket with versioning disabled.
 We expect the "good" resource to return a `PASS` rule result and the "bad" resource to return a `FAIL`.

 Let's see what happens when we run Regula on `bucket.tf`.
-We're going to use the `--include` flag to include the custom rule (`google_bucket_versioning.rego`) and the `--user-only` flag to disable the library of built-in rules, since we only want to see results for our custom rule:
+We're going to use the `--include` flag to include the custom rule (`google_bucket_versioning.rego`) and the `--no-built-ins` flag to disable the library of built-in rules, since we only want to see results for our custom rule:

 ```
-regula run bucket.tf --include google_bucket_versioning.rego --user-only
+regula run bucket.tf --include google_bucket_versioning.rego --no-built-ins
 ```

 We see this output: